 If you’re a woman between 25–40 years old and are dealing with myriad symptoms that just won’t seem to go away no matter what you try or what your doctor prescribes, there’s a chance you may have Cushing’s disease.
 Even if you aren’t in that demographic, you can’t rule this condition out, as it can affect anyone.

 Cushing’s disease is a condition caused by an excess of the hormone cortisol and problems with normal adrenal and pituitary gland functions, which can coincide with adrenal fatigue.
-Although many people experience at least somewhat high levels of cortisol at one or another, true Cushing’s disease is rare compared to other endocrine disorders.
-This can make it hard for patients to get an accurate diagnoses.
+Although many people experience at least somewhat high levels of cortisol at one time or another, true Cushing’s disease is rare compared to other endocrine disorders.
+This can make it hard for patients to get an accurate diagnosis.

 An estimated 10–15 people per million are affected every year, with the vast majority being women (about 70 percent).
 Besides being more common in women than in men, Cushing’s disease is most often diagnosed in young to middle-aged adults between 25–40 years old.
 (1)